David-Kalu/David-Kalu/README.md

 I am a Frontend Developer who loves to create amazing web Apps

-I also love to create reusable components
+I also love to create reusable components and struture my react apps by components and containers

 <!--
 **David-Kalu/David-Kalu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.